BumblePlumz/ApiCovoiturage/README.md

 # Format datetime in URL

+The date format in the URL is in the format: Y-m-d
-The datetime format in the URL is in the format: Y-m-d H:i
+The time format in the URL is in the format: H:i

 ## Error Handling